josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

   committees do the heavy lifting on specific tasks, while the IAOC is the one responsible for final decisions.

-* IAO - An abbreviation referring to the new IETF adminsitrative organization (called "IETFAdminOrg" in past documents).
+* IAO - An abbreviation referring to the new IETF administrative organization (called "IETFAdminOrg" in past documents).

 * ISOC - The Internet Society - The organizational home of the IETF,